-When Can I Book Tickets for Black Panther: Wakanda Forever?
+Black Panther 2 Tickets Now Live in Select Cities Across India

-Black Panther: Wakanda Forever ticket bookings will go live in India today.
-Early on Friday, Disney Star announced that advance sales for the upcoming Marvel Cinematic Universe movie were “now open” — though at the time of writing, Gadgets 360 has discovered that Wakanda Forever tickets aren't available anywhere as yet.
-Not in any of the major cities (be it Mumbai, Delhi NCR, Bengaluru, or Hyderabad), not in any of the formats (2D, 3D, IMAX, or 4DX), and not in any of the four languages (English, Hindi, Tamil, and Telugu).
-When tickets do go live, they are expected on ticketing partners BookMyShow and Paytm, and the official website of Cinépolis, INOX, and PVR Cinemas.
+Black Panther: Wakanda Forever ticket bookings are now live in select cities across India — in English and Hindi.
+Though I'm not seeing all languages everywhere just yet.
+Also, I'm not seeing any cinemas offering Tamil and Telugu dubs as yet.
+Early on Friday, Disney Star announced that advance sales for the upcoming Marvel Cinematic Universe movie were “now open” — though it took until Friday afternoon for ticket sales to actually begin.
+Even then, with caveats, as I've noted.
+Black Panther: Wakanda Forever tickets are available on ticketing partners BookMyShow and Paytm, and the official website of INOX, and PVR Cinemas.
+You can currently choose from 3D, IMAX 3D, and 4DX 3D formats, depending on which city you live in.

 While opening ticket bookings 21 days prior to premiere — Black Panther: Wakanda Forever is out November 11 in India — would have been unheard of before the COVID-19 pandemic, Hollywood studios have gotten increasingly ambitious this year.
 In fact, this is not even Disney Star's record.
 That was set back in April, when advance sales for Doctor Strange in the Multiverse of Madness were opened 27 days ahead of release.
 Then in May, Universal Pictures trumped Disney's record with a 32-day advance sale for Jurassic World Dominion.